green chevron

 ARTScapades

-The ARTScapades program is an opportunity for current students, staff, and faculty to connect while attending amazing local performances and exhibits.
-Sponsored and subsidized by BabsonARTS, members of the Babson community can purchase discounted tickets to theatre, museums, music, dance and more in the Greater Boston area (transportation to events is not provided).
+The ARTScapades program is an opportunity for current students, staff, and faculty to attend amazing local professional performances.
+Sponsored by BabsonARTS, members of the Babson community can purchase substantially discounted tickets to theatre, museums, music, dance and more in the Greater Boston area (transportation to events is not provided).

 Tickets for students are $10 for all events and go on sale two weeks prior to each event.